code-423n4/2023-07-tapioca-findings/data/Sathish9098-Q.md

 Implement reentrancy protection in critical functions like addCollateral, removeCollateral, borrow, repay, and others using the nonReentrant modifier bigbang.sol

 Use 2StepSetOwner instead of setOwner

+## [L-] tokenURI() should return null string instead of revert

+Payable(address).call should be avoided

+.abi.encodePacked vulnerable to hash collision